ix-ai/crypto-exporter/README.md

 * set `SYMBOLS` to a comma separated list of pairs (for example: `BTC/EUR,BTC/USD,ETH/EUR,ETH/USD`) and all the other pairs will be ignored

 The two variables are *cumulative*.
 If you set both, for example `REFERENCE_CURRENCIES=EUR` and `SYMBOLS=BTC/USDT`, you will get the results for all trading pairs for EUR and BTC/USDT.

-### Transaction history

-Some exchanges are really slow when it comes to transaction history (Poloniex, for example).
-The variable `ENABLE_TRANSACTIONS` allows you to still be able to get the account metrics, while not retrieving the transactions.
-You can also set `TRANSACTION_CURRENCIES` to a comma separated list of currencies for which to retrieve the transactions.

 ### Tested exchanges
 * coinbase